-(c) Officers of Election - At the regular meeting held in the third quarter, the President shall appoint two Officers of Election, who shall perform the following duties: (1) preside over the elections held pursuant to paragraph (d) below, (2) prepare written ballots listing the names of all duly nominated candidates for each office in random order as determined by a drawing conducted by the election officers, (3) distribute those ballots to regular members attending the regular meeting in the fourth quarter and to members who have requested absentee ballots, (4) collect ballots showing the votes cast by the regular members and by absentee voters, (5) tally the votes cast, and (6) report the election results to the regular members.
+(c) Officers of Election - At the regular meeting held in the third quarter, the President shall appoint two Officers of Election, who shall perform the following duties: (1) preside over the elections held pursuant to paragraph (d) below, (2) prepare written ballots listing the names of all duly nominated candidates for each office in random order as determined by a drawing conducted by the Election Officers, (3) distribute those ballots to Regular Members attending the regular meeting in the fourth quarter, to members who have requested absentee ballots, (4) collect ballots showing the votes cast by the regular members and by absentee voters, (5) tally the votes cast, and (6) report the election results to the regular members.

 There shall be ten (10) standing committees of the Association, the chairperson of each shall be appointed by the President.